Last updated on July 25th, 2019 at 11:39 am

 This SEO term makes a lot of sense once you understand it.
 Backlinks are web links that link back to your site from another website.

 Quality backlinks are one of the most important factors in SEO.
-Note I said quality backlinks.
+Note that I said, quality backlinks.

 The most influential backlinks come from sites that are high quality (contain good quality content) and have good Domain Authority.
 Good backlinks should also contain relevant keywords in the anchor text.